sayandas24/Next-Js-Tutorial/README.md

 ### a.
 Define the `Message` Interface

-- Create an interface named `Message` that extends the `Document` interface from Mongoose.
+- Created an interface named `Message` that extends the `Document` interface from Mongoose.

 ```typescript
 import { Document } from "mongoose";